Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 - **Where in memory is the R-Value **

-in text code segment, in runtime it gets transferred to register and if there is an operation the result r-value is saved in a register and the result will cease to exist after the operation
+in text code segment, in runtime it gets transferred to register and if there is an operation the result r-value is saved in a register and the result will cease to exist after the operation is done

 - **R-value Refrence**